RobbieTheWagner/PolymitaDemo/README.md

 2. Then select the runtime you previously set up, and wait for everything to start up.
 3. You should then be able to navigate to **http://localhost:8080/PolymitaDemo** and see the app!

+## Notes
-#### Note: when you make changes, you must click the red stop button to stop the server, then do **Run As → Run on Server** again to redeploy.
+* When you make changes, you must click the red stop button to stop the server, then do **Run As → Run on Server** again to redeploy.
+* You must PNG a flow after any changes for the Guvnor to realize the changes.
+* You must build your package again after all changes to make the changes go through.